qdm12/latexdevcontainer/.devcontainer/README.md

 ### Publish a port

 To access a port from your host to your development container, publish a port in [docker-compose.yml](docker-compose.yml).
+You can also now do it directly with VSCode without restarting the container.

+### Run other services

+1. Modify [docker-compose.yml](docker-compose.yml) to launch other services at the same time as this development container, such as a test database:

+    ```yml
+      database:
+        image: postgres
+        restart: always
+        environment:
+          POSTGRES_PASSWORD: password
+    ```

+1. In [devcontainer.json](devcontainer.json), change the line `"runServices": ["vscode"],` to `"runServices": ["vscode", "database"],`.
+1. In the VS code command palette, rebuild the container.